RY9000/Chat-Server-and-Client/README.md

 # Chat-Server-and-Client

-A simple chat application including the backend and the frontend using non-boost Asio.
+A simple chat application running on Windows using non-boost Asio, including the backend and the frontend.

 ## Environment